 The Articles of Confederation were penned in order to prevent a totalitarian government, yet its contents were regarded as both extremist and reactionary by the Federalists.
 One of the primary criticisms brought forth by the Federalists in regards to the Articles of Confederation was the presumption that its authors had simply exchanged one unsatisfactory situation for another.
 By disallowing the central Government to retain any control over any of the individual 13 states, who at the time considered themselves to be sovereign entities, it created a situation in which the existence of any nationalized policy was impossible.

-Though the Articles of Confederation allowed the central Government control over the military, postal service, and the creation of currency, the states could only be asked to make monetary donations in lieu of mandatory taxation.
-As a result, the central Government found itself in financial disarray as a result of its necessity to create currency without stable financial backing.
+Though the Articles of Confederation allowed the central government control over the military, postal service, and the creation of currency, the states could only be asked to make monetary donations in lieu of mandatory taxation.
+As a result, the central government found itself in financial disarray as a result of its necessity to create currency without stable financial backing.
 The Articles of Confederation required that the passing of a new law involve the approval of at least 9 of the 13 states, and the establishment of an amendment required the unanimous approval.
 This made legislation impossible.

 Without an ability to control, oversee, or regulate the actions of each individual State, the central Government could only look on as each of the 13 states both managed and maintained their respective policies.
 The Articles of Confederation forbid the central Government to exercise any control over the 13 states.
-As a result, each State was able to establish individual spending policies and trade regulation.
+As a result, each State was able to establish individual spending policies and trade regulations.
 In addition, each State was given the right to choose whether or not they wished to uphold certain laws.

 The Articles of Confederation also allowed each State to establish individual trade regulations and tariffs, which allowed for excessive, and sometimes unfair, commercial dealings.
-The establishment of a nationalized foreign policy became impossible because each of the 13 states maintained 13 different foreign policies which affected not only diplomacy, but foreign relations as well.
+The establishment of a nationalized foreign policy became impossible because each of the 13 states maintained 13 different foreign policies which affected not only diplomacy but foreign relations as well.
 The instability of the United States of America’s foreign policy coupled with a collapsing military service proved to be one of the many flaws in the Articles of Confederation, which were vocalized by the Federalists.